 — The Review and Herald, July 20, 1886

-Dear Lord, I give praise for Your goodness and for the rich promises in Your word.
-I open my heart and accept the blessings that Jesus loves to bestow that my joy may be full.
+Dear Lord, help me to think and talk more of Your love and not dwell on my own issues.
+You are so good and You always come through when I put my trust in You!
+I believe the promises in Your word and open my heart to accept the blessings that You love to bestow.
 Breathe new life into my soul.
-Help me to cleanse the soul temple from every defilement so I may have a closer connection with You.
+Help me to cleanse my soul temple from every defilement so I may have a closer connection with You.
 Pour out Your Holy Spirit on Your people and touch our lips that we may be eloquent in praise to You.